-All first-year students resident in the College will read a Junior Seminar.
-Topics are closely connected to the research or personal interests of a College Fellow and hence diverse in nature.
+All first-year student residents in the College read a Junior Seminar.
+Topics are closely connected to the research or personal interests of a College Fellow and hence are diverse in nature.
 All Junior Seminars have a cross-disciplinary element and are organised around weekly discussions, writing assignments, and making presentations.
-These modules will be taken on a pass / fail basis, and there is no final exam.
+These courses will be taken on a pass / fail basis, and there is no final exam.

 Every semester a diverse selection of Junior Seminars will be available.

 Understanding crime is important for those who, through the machinery of the state, would seek to impose punishment upon the criminal.
 This course gives students the opportunity to consider the nature of crime and punishment from a number of perspectives in philosophy, criminology and fiction.
 They will examine the justifications for deeming behaviour criminal, the causes of this behaviour, as well as the divergent legal responses to it across time and cultures and with changes in technology.
 Through the use of case studies, students will test their intuitions about when the imposition of punishment is morally acceptable.By Dr Michael Grainger

 Made popular by TV dramas such as Law and Order and C.S.I., forensics uses science to aid in law enforcement and crime solving.
 In this interdisciplinary course, students will be engaged in understanding and discussing the value of various analyses conducted to deduce truth from evidence.
 Online activities will be paired with active discussions on the history, use and value of forensic analysis.
 Finally, the credibility of forensic evidence will be discussed, and societal expectations regarding the “glamorous and exciting” job of the forensic criminologist in CSI compared with the “messy and morbid” nature of forensics in real life.

 The Darwinian RevolutionUTC1102B